 Frequently Asked Questions

-Why these well paid professions are not popular?
+Why these well-paid professions are not popular?

 For many reasons.

-2) The education system doesn’t produce graduates with practical experience because clinical placement to acquire real hands-on experience is non-existent – the liability insurance against professional errors and omissions is extremely expensive (over 4000$), or simply unavailable for inexperienced staff.
+2) The education system doesn’t produce graduates with practical experience because clinical placement to acquire real hands-on experience is non-existent – the liability insurance against professional errors and omissions is extremely expensive or simply unavailable for inexperienced staff.

 What is your Job Placement Program?

-Not only, but job placement support is a crucial factor and is usually missing in other programs.
+Job placement support is a crucial factor and is usually missing in other programs.
 A diploma itself doesn’t solve the problem of getting a job.
 We get constantly approached by students who got trained elsewhere and cannot find a job because of lack of support, lack of practical experience and lack of contacts.

 What are the CRA career opportunities and revenues?